harvinderr15/harvinderr15/README.md

 - 📍 **Location**: Operating from the mystical realms of Oshawa, ON, Canada

 Ready to unlock the secrets of your data?
 Let’s conjure up innovative solutions together!

----

-Feel free to adjust any details or let me know if there’s anything else you’d like to add!